GingertronMk1/ANWR/README.md

 I'm a Computer Science student, I feel I need a dotfiles repo somewhere.
 So here it is!

 ### Base
-* NewSystem.sh: a shell script that points files in the right direction on a new system, but not without a fight it seems.
+* NewSystem.sh: a shell script that points files in the right direction on a new system

 ### /Dotfiles
 * .aliases: where my aliases live (there's a few of them).